Marketing, Manufacturing, Packaging & Labelling, Advertising

 - invented name not liable to confusion with the common name;

-- common or scientific name accompanied by a trade mark or the name of the marketing authorization holder;
+- common or scientific name accompanied by a trade mark or the name of the marketing authorisation holder;

 - pharmaceutical form and contents;